semaphoreci/docs/projects-yaml-reference_5b6813d20428631d7a89afa9.md

 The `url` property is a string that specifies the URL of the GitHub repository you want to add in Semaphore 2.0.

-If the value of `url` is erroneous in some way, you will get various types of error messages.
+If the value of `url` is erroneous, you will get various types of error messages.

 First, if the GitHub repository cannot be found, `sem create` will reply with the next error message: